AlexisAtioNet/ationetdevconnect/ATIONet-RevoPAY_Technician-EN.md

 Apart from that, you have two options

  * Change Password, which will take you to a page to create a new one.
  * Change Entity, which will take you back to the Entity Selector if your user has more than one entity to select from.
-Otherwise, it will show a  <br/>  message indicating you only have one aveilable entity.
+Otherwise, it will show a  <br/>  message indicating you only have one available entity.

 <br/>
 <hr style="border-width: 3px; border-color: lightblue;">